Mihirz/global_neurotech_hackathon_berkeley/README.md

-# NeuroRSVP - Firefighter BCI
+# PyroSense - Firefighter BCI

-NeuroRSVP is a hackathon prototype for firefighter drone review.
+PyroSense is a prototype for firefighter drone review.
 The system uses a Muse 2 EEG headset: we stream live EEG, align it to image stimulus timestamps, preprocess the signal, extract P300-window features, compute delta/theta/alpha/beta/gamma bandpower, and save the synchronized image + EEG